Ghalicb/ICG-SwissGraphics/Project/Report/final/src/report.md

 - We keep track of the number of possible intersections so that we do not necessarly need to iterate over all the faces if the already have computed two intersections.
 - We evaluate the norm of face_center_to_intersection_vector and compare it with the norm of (x_size/2,y_size/2,z_size/2), which is the biggest value face_center_to_intersection_vector could have when intersection_point is on a face, before starting any heavy computations (circumscribed sphere).

+# Lights
+The point lights of the basic ray tracer were replaced by area lights and spotlights.
+This allows us to produce soft shadows effects.
+These lights are intersected like objects by the ray tracer in order to appear as a surface on the result image.
+They act also as lights when checking for lighting.
+Each light adds a contribution of light proportional to its size to the scene.

+## AreaLight
+This kind of light has a rectangular shape and is composed of smaller light squares.
+Each square has a single point light inside whose position in randomly chosen during the lighting operation.
+This non deterministic technique is computationally more efficient and soften even more the shadow without using a lot light square inside each light.
+It is intersected as a whole.
+When checking for lightning, we iterate over all the lights composing every Arealight and add a contribution for every light directly connected to the point.

+## Spotlight
+The spotlights are a special kind of lights which illuminates in a given direction and at a given aperture.
+It has a circular shape.
+When checking for lighting, we compute the dot product of the light direction vector with the vector V and check if it is bigger than an empirical determined value.
+Vector V is the vector going from the randomly chosen light point (inside the circular light) to the point, whose lighting is being computed.

 # Path Tracing
 ## Path tracing with explicit shadow rays (Fig. 1)
 We trace rays for each pixel (~1000 to 10000).
 Each of these rays is independent from others.
 Here is the procedure for one ray.